Inner Healing — Healing from the Inside Out

 Veterans in the U.S. have been taking their own lives at the rate of at least 20 per day.
 More than 6,000 veterans die by suicide annually.
 Active-duty, U.S. military suicides were at a record high in 2018 with a total of 321, including Marines, sailors, airmen and soldiers.
 That was the highest number of suicides among active-duty personnel in at least 6 years.

+All for Jesus Ministries is based in New Mexico in the United States.
 New Mexico’s rate of suicide has consistently been more than 50% higher than the U.S. rate.
 Sadly, New Mexico had the fourth highest suicide rate in the U.S. in 2016.
 One suicide every 19 hours—more than one per day—occurs in New Mexico.
 Approximately 491 people died by suicide in New Mexico in 2017.
 That is more than deaths resulting from breast cancer or people driving under the influence of alcohol or drugs.

 The above statistics do not take into account that, due to shame or disgrace, suicide is generally underreported.
 Attempting suicide, or actually committing suicide, is usually the result of unbearable emotional, mental, spiritual or physical pain and trauma.
 Trauma includes the death of a loved one, divorce, any type of abuse, rape, being subjected to war or terrorism, a homicidal attempt on one’s life, domestic violence, serious accidents and natural disasters.
 The debilitating symptoms of Post-Traumatic Stress Disorder (PTSD) can lead to suicide.